rickard11/Alison_test/README.md

 This is a test repo for the learning hub training.
 ## Purpose

-- Creat remote repo on Github
+- Create remote repo on Github
 - practice git workflow

+## Creator

+Alison is a participant in the learning hub training.
+Git is complicated.
+I need to learn more trainings. reach her at [email(mailto:rickard@ucsb.edu)]